-This committee shall initiate studies and make recommendations to the faculty and administration on enhancing the practice and status of teaching.
+This committee shall initiate studies, make recommendations to the faculty and administration on enhancing the practice and status of teaching, and review distributed learning course proposals for compliance with best practice benchmarks as defined by the university and accreditation bodies.
+The committee shall then recommend compliant distributed learning course proposals for approval.

-The membership of the committee shall include nine faculty members elected for staggered three-year terms.
-The provost shall appoint six other faculty members, for staggered three-year terms, to guarantee broad representation of the colleges and academic ranks.
-The president of the student body shall appoint one undergraduate and one graduate student to one-year terms, to be confirmed by the Student Senate.
-A representative from the provost's office shall serve ex officio.
+The membership of the committee shall include seven faculty members elected for staggered three-year terms.
+The provost shall appoint four other faculty members, for staggered three-year terms, to guarantee broad representation of the colleges and academic ranks.
+The president of the student body with confirmation of the Student Senate and the Graduate Student Association, respectively, shall appoint one undergraduate and one graduate student to one-year terms.
+Ex officio members may include representatives from the Office of the Provost, Distributed Learning Support Services, Center for Teaching Excellence and Graduate School.